seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Caesar has taken Toryne.

 **MARK ANTONY**
-Can he be there in person? ’tis impossible;
+Can he be there in person? 'tis impossible;
 Strange that power should be.
 Canidius,
 Our nineteen legions thou shalt hold by land,
 And our twelve thousand horse.
-We’ll to our ship:
+We'll to our ship:
 Away, my Thetis!

 *Enter a Soldier*